“A giant thirst is a great joy when quenched in time.”

 - Level of Exertion: The harder you are working, the more bodily fluids you are losing through respiration and perspiration.
 If you are not adequately replacing those fluids, you will eventually become dehydrated.

 - Individual Needs: Although general benchmarks are useful, at the end of the day we are all individuals.
 No two hikers needs are the same.
 Hiker (A) may be fine drinking 4 litres over an 8 hour period in hot weather, whereas Hiker (B) may need double that in order to feel properly hydrated.
 That being the case, how do we know as individuals how much we should drink?
 The answer lies in personal experience.
 Listen to your body and err on the side of caution when in doubt.

 - Don’t Wait Until you are Thirsty: By then it is too late.
 When you wake up in the morning, make a habit of drinking at least half a litre of water before breaking camp.
 Think of it as a “hydration” investment for the rest of the day.

 - Sun Protection: Hats provide shade.
 Shade keeps you cooler.
 Cooler temperatures mean you don’t have to drink as much water.
 Rocket science it ain’t.
-Umbrellas provide even more shade than hats, however, if you are hiking in an area prone to high winds, they can be more trouble than they’re worth.
+Umbrellas provide even more shade than hats, however, if you are hiking in an area prone to high winds, sometimes they can be more trouble than they’re worth.

 - Drink up Big at Water Sources: If you are hiking in terrain where opportunities to fill your bottles are few and far between, drink at least one litre of water before leaving each source.
 By doing so you will not need to carry as much to the next refill point, which in turn translates to less weight on your back and more spring in your step.